catalyst/catalyst-labelable-mixin/DEVELOPMENT.md

 ## Coding Style

-This project uses [TSLint](https://palantir.github.io/tslint/) to lint TypeScript and [Sass Lint](https://github.com/sasstools/sass-lint) to lint Sass.
+This project uses [TSLint](https://palantir.github.io/tslint/) to lint TypeScript and [Stylelint](https://stylelint.io/) to lint Sass.

 To test if your code is compliant, run: